burlinson/AI/_posts/2026-03-15-Retrieval-Pipelines.md

 **Retrieval pipelines could well become more important than the AI models themselves.**

-Most firms are focused on the shiny AI tools on the front end, and aren’t thinking through a strategy and architecture to addresses how they will ingest multimodal structured and unstructured data into their AI platform.
+Most firms are focused on the shiny AI tools on the front end and aren’t thinking through a cohesive strategy and architecture to address how they will ingest multimodal structured and unstructured data into their AI platform.

-Companies that are looking to become AI-First will need retrieval pipelines that have been engineered to be scalable, reliable and robust.
-Additionally, they will need to be exceptionally well designed and coded to power an AI platform capable of beating the competition.
+Companies that are looking to become AI‑First will need retrieval pipelines that have been well designed and coded to be scalable, reliable, and robust.

+But technology alone isn’t enough.

+Firms need engineering teams that know where the “golden nuggets” of enterprise data live today: The data that determines whether an AI platform is fed just good data that produce good‑enough answers, or ingests rich multimodal data in real time and generates unique, powerful insights.

+That requires engineering teams who are not only experts at building high‑quality retrieval pipelines, but who also know where an enterprise’s data is stored, how it is transformed, the lineage of that data, and how to convert that data into something an AI platform can retrieve and turn into real competitive advantage.

-Perhaps the most critical piece of this jigsaw is finding and retaining the top-tier data engineers who can build top-tier multimodal retrieval pipelines.
+Perhaps the most critical piece of this puzzle is finding and retaining the top‑tier data engineers who can build top‑tier multimodal retrieval pipelines.